rhodyprog4ds/BrownFall25/resources/glossary.md

 numpy array
 :  a type provided by numpy to represent matrices, used by `pd.DataFrame.values` [doc](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.values.html) and accessed by `pd.DataFrame.to_numpy` [doc](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.to_numpy.html#pandas.DataFrame.to_numpy)
 :  [](xref:numpy#reference/arrays.ndarray)

+overfitting
+:  when a model fits the training data much better than the test set, it has fit the noise in the training data instead of the core underlying pattern
+: a model that does not {term}`generalize` well

 parameter
 :  (general programming) all inputs to a function